bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - A&D plan on selling the emerald
   - After haggling with Bran, 460 GP
   - After haggling with a shopkeeper, 480 GP, DEAL

+## Session 42: Accusations and The Chase (2021-10-05)

+- Torvald teaches Odin how to fetch at a park in Whiteridge
+  - Odin is a very good boy
+- **Little over halfway through a moon-cycle for Dwite**
+- Argent bribes & DESTROYS dock keeper EMOTIONALLY into getting records on docked ships
+  - The Flying Wolf docked at Whiteridge ~3 weeks ago (starred => watchlist)
+  - "The White Crow" carrying a considerable amount of farming tools.
+    - Sailing east to Arilon (coastal city west of Glenrock)
+  - Argent accuses the dock keeper of being a "robber"
+- Looking to sink the Snow's breach by sailing East from Whiteridge
+  - Crew is prepping for naval combat.
+- Morothian chant: "Honour in life, Glory in death"
+- Argent summons mer people